barathi-1993/STARC-9-Evaluation/README.md

 - Generate summary CSV: benchmark_summary.csv
 - Produce comparison plots in plots/
 ```
+Note: The training and validation data were preprocessed using Macenko normalization with the provided sample image.
+For optimal inference results, please use this same image to normalize your test set.

 ## ✅ 5.
 Evaluate on Validation/Test Sets

 Evaluate a trained model on validation or test data: